Prad98/Project1/README.md

-Implemene of a basic Binary Search Tree.
+Implementation of a basic Binary Search Tree.